karlotness/adrt/docs/install.rst

 This will install an OpenMP-enabled copy of the package.
 Other compilers will require different flags to be passed through ``CFLAGS`` and ``LDFLAGS``.

+After building, you can verify that your installed copy supports OpenMP with :func:`adrt.core.threading_enabled`.